cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-yolo.md

 For export of images:

 - Supported annotations: Bounding Boxes.
+- Attributes: Not supported.
+- Tracks: Not supported.

-Downloaded file is a .zip archive with the following structure:
+The downloaded file is a .zip archive with the following structure:

 ```bash
 archive.zip/